 Definitions: Registration/Amendments: Art.
 XXVIII, Sec.
 2(10) C.R.S.
-1-45-108(3), Campaign and Political Finance Rule 3.1 Disclosure Requirements : C.R.S.
+1-45-108(3), Campaign and Political Disclosure Requirements: Finance Rule 3.1 C.R.S.
 1-45-108, C.R.S.
-1-45-109, Campaign and Political Finance Rule 4 Amended Reports: Campaign and Political Finance Rule 4.2 Filing Dates: C.R.S.
-1-45-108(2)(a), and Campaign and Political Finance Rule 5 Sanctions: Art.
+1-45-109, Campaign and Amended Reports: Filing Dates: Political Finance Rule 4 Campaign and Political Finance Rule 4.2 C.R.S.
+1-45-108(2)(a), and Campaign and Political Sanctions: Finance Rule 5 Art.
 XXVIII, Sec.
 10

 - Tip 1: Filing Dates for municipalities, counties and some special districts differ from state committees.
 Please be certain you have the correct filing dates. - Tip 2: There are no contribution limits for issue committees.
 (Art.
 XXVIII, Sec.
 3) - Tip 3: Issue committees need not disclose the names of petition circulators paid more than \$20.
 A list of the number of payments with the dates and amounts is sufficient.
 (Campaign and Political Finance Rule 4.7) - Tip 4: Issue committees may return unexpended campaign funds to the contributors or donate them to a charitable organization recognized by the Internal Revenue Service.
 [C.R.S.
-1-45-106(3)] - Tip 5: Only the registered agent may sign the committee report. - Tip 6: An issue committee may only be closed by filing a termination report indicating a "zero" balance or by the appropriate authority.
-(Campaign and Political Finance Rule 2.10 and 3.4) - Tip 7: Any amendments or changes to your registration must be filed with the appropriate officer within five days of the change.
+1-45-106(3)] - Tip 5: Only the registered agent may sign the committee report. - Tip 6: Issue committees supporting or opposing ballot questions or ballot issues being voted on in multiple counties would register with the Secretary of State's office except for Special District issue committees.
+Special District issue committees register with the clerk and recorder of the county in which the district court having jurisdiction over the special district pursuant to section 32-1-303 C.R.S. is located. - Tip 7: An issue committee may only be closed by filing a termination report indicating a "zero" balance or by the appropriate authority.
+(Campaign and Political Finance Rule 2.10 and 3.4) - Tip 8: Any amendments or changes to your registration must be filed with the appropriate officer within five days of the change.
 (Campaign and Political Finance Rule 3.1)